 It probably is no secret at this point but we LOVE winter in our house.
-We love the holidays, but deep winter is probably one of our favorite things and after welcoming the official start to winter yesterday we wanted to share a few things to help make winter REALLY enjoyable.
+We love the holidays, but deep winter is probably one of our favorite things.
+But before this great season comes we made sure to have a good brand of heating system to stay warm during the season.
+So now, after welcoming the official start to winter yesterday we wanted to share a few things to help make winter REALLY enjoyable.
+You can also find the best LPG boiler quotes online from Boilehut and see how much you can save.
 From snuggling in the evenings to warm cooked meals at home to low lighting in the evening to getting outside in every way possible.
 We have found that finding the right essential items for winter life was key.
 Winter is best lived with the contrast of cold and hot.
 Getting chilly and then warming up albeit a fire, a warm meal, or a good tromp through the snow on your favorite trail.
 There is so much to love about winter but sometimes you just need to surround yourself with the right things.

 I LOVE these lanterns from Rejuvenation.
 They offer warm and low light for winter mornings and nights.
 You could either put flameless candles in them or real ones.
 The milky glass diffuses the light perfectly.
 Having the right lighting this time is extremely critical to enjoying the dark days.

 You will be making a lot of coffee, tea, and so on through the winter months to warm up.
 In our house, this kettle has been our mainstay.
 It looks great and performs even better.
 It comes in other colors, but we opted for the classic black.
 I highly suggest reading this article about the Danish tradition of Fika th

 at you will need the right kettle for.

 Oh yeah, a robe is essential, but I hate the fluffy kind.
 This flannel one from Coyuchi is a dream.
 Getting out of the shower and having something to wrap up is a small but great luxury.